Raku/doc/STYLEGUIDE.md

 use a [non-breaking space (NBSP)](https://en.wikipedia.org/wiki/Non-breaking_space), that is coded as Unicode character U+00A0.

-See also [issue 1719](https://github.com/perl6/doc/issues/1719) which contains also a simple Perl one-liner apply NBSP to 'Perl 5|6'.
+See also [issue 1719](https://github.com/perl6/doc/issues/1719) which contains a  Perl one-liner to apply NBSP to 'Perl 5|6'.

 ### Domain